Chapter 20 Renal tubular acidosis

 Also often present but under-appreciated:

-- urinary concentrating deficit if nephrocalcinosis (therefore vulnerable to dehydration)
+- urinary concentrating deficit (from nephrocalcinosis and hypoK) - therefore vulnerable to dehydration

 - CKD from nephrocalcinosis